 This is my contribution to this new attraction in one of my two favourite Malaysian cities (the other one is Taiping).
 It will only partially be an article about a man, but also one about my “sweet joy of research” for him.

-2 “A. Hale” is a remarkable author whose life data – even just getting his full name – was a hard nut to crack.
-He kept me busy for years.
+[1.
+An unnamed Malaysian blogger has coined this expression and introduced it to the Internet on July 24, 2015, after having used an article by "A. Hale" to explore a stunning part of his family history.]
+“A. Hale” is a remarkable author whose life data – even just getting his full name – was a hard nut to crack and kept me busy for years.

 In other words, “Finding A. Hale” was pure delight.
-It broadened my horizons, I came across astonishing stories (some of which were only marginally related to my original research as you will find out below), and it finally served as an excuse for me to travel to the fabulous cities of Ipoh, Taiping and other places in Malaysia.
+It broadened my horizons, I came across astonishing stories (some of which were only marginally related to my original research), and it finally served as an excuse for me to travel to the fabulous cities of Ipoh, Taiping and other places in Malaysia.
 I met great people there, but none of them, in fact not a single person I met, including library staff, a museum employee, and tourist guides, had ever heard of „A. Hale“.
 I had to find him alone.

 “A. Hale” was the author of a book that puzzled me for decades.
 The Adventures of John Smith in Malaya 1600–1605 is a mysterious biography, or at least it seems to be one.
 Strangely enough, this book, obviously written by an Englishman, had been printed 1909 by the renowned Dutch publisher E .J.
-Brill in Leiden, who is well known for the publication of sophisticated scientific works, not for fiction.
-It seemed to be the only work that “A. Hale” had ever published.
+Brill in Leiden.
+Brill is well known for sophisticated scientific publications, not for fiction.
+The Adventures of John Smith seemed to be the only work that “A. Hale” had ever published.

 His book is mentioned in the reference sections of the works of numerous scholarly writers until today.
-Few of these authors have asked whether it is actually a novel or non-fiction3 and this made me especially curious, not to say suspicious about the author.
+Few of these authors have asked whether it is actually a novel or non-fiction[1.
+For instance, it is given as an important scholarly source in Donald F. Lach’s and Edwin J. Van Kley’s monumental „masterpiece of comprehensive scholarship“ (New York Times) Asia in the Making of Europe.
+A Century of Advance.
+Volume III: South East Asia, which had been published in Chicago 1993 (p.
+1113); it also stands as a source of valuable historical detail in Leonard Y. Andaya’s Leaves of the Same Tree: Trade and Ethnicity in the Straits of Melaka (Honolulu 2008, p.
+255) and “John Smith’s” campaigns conducted for the queen of Pattani using Negrito bowmen as the primary element of their military corps is discussed in Annette Hamilton’s “Reflections on the ‘Disappearing Sakai’.
+A Tribal Minority in Southern Thailand.” – Journal of Southeast Asian Studies.
+Vol. 37, No. 2.
+Singapore 2006, 293-314 (p.
+302).] and this made me especially curious, not to say suspicious about the author.
 Because apart from this book, I did not find the slightest trace about him.
 Who was “A. Hale”?
 A scholar using an alias?
 Did he indeed write only a single book in his life?
 Either way, he must have been a man of great knowledge about the peoples and history of Malaya.
 But before the internet – and even beyond, i. e. until recently, since some sources had been digitized and are now generally and easily accessible –, the abbreviated name “A. Hale” was everything I knew.

 I had first stumbled upon The Adventures of John Smith in Malaya in Hafiz Manzooruddin Ahmad’s Thailand.
 Land der Freien. (“Thailand.
 Land of the Free.”) about thirty years ago.
 This German language classic on Thailand came out by the end of 1942.
 Despite its time-based propaganda and some misrepresentations it is a well-written and fascinating book.
 Ahmad used some sources that are still fairly unknown today.
 It was a successful book during the last years of the National Socialist era and even beyond.